unni-krishnan-95/copy/_posts/2016-11-20-ncl-regular-season-1.md

 ---snip---
 ```

-Once that has completed... you will have a full listing of all the SHA256 Check Sums in the file called "__file__"
+Once that's completed... you will have a full listing of all the SHA256 Check Sums in the file called "__file__"

 What I did to make life easy was go to [QuickDiff](http://www.quickdiff.com/) to compare the list we made against the Corrupted Hashes we downloaded.
-Now all we need to do, is scroll down the list and find the RED/GREEN Highlight and we will have our answer.
+Now all we need to do is scroll down the list and find the RED/GREEN highlights, which will be our answer.

 <a href="/images/ncl-nj-3.png"><img src="/images/ncl-nj-3.png"></a>